manonthemat/factual-python-driver/README.md

 ```

 ## Tables

-The Factual API is a generic API that sits over all tables available via the Factual v3 API.
-Some popular ones:
+The Factual API is a generic API that sits over all tables available via the Factual v3 API, such as `places` and `restaurants`.

-*   Table <tt>global</tt> for international places
-*   Table <tt>places</tt> for US places only
-*   Table <tt>products-cpg</tt> for consumer products

 ## Unit Tests
 Unit Tests are provided to ensure the driver and OAuth are functioning as expected.